Advanced Large Group Health Insurance Strategies (50 Employees and Up)

 Heather Gray, Chief Operating Officer, Hendersonville-Mill Springs Family Dental

-How Health Sharing Helps Pay for Large and Catastrophic Costs
+How Cost Sharing Helps Pay for Large and Catastrophic Costs

-Health sharing plans are innovative, non-insurance, non-profit programs that allow employees to share medical expenses with a community of like-minded individuals.
+Cost Health sharing and coop plans are innovative, non-insurance, non-profit programs that allow employees to share medical expenses with a community of like-minded individuals.

 Lower Costs